Healthy Environments for Children Alliance listserv

 The Healthy Environments for Children Alliance listserv (HECANET) is an international mailing list dedicated to promoting healthy environments for children.
 The list provides updates on the activities of the Healthy Environments for Children Alliance (HECA), advocacy tools and information resources, relevant meeting announcements, and reports on technical research and monitoring related to environmental risks to children's health.

-- Interdisciplinary Curriculum Development on Healthy Environments for Children
+- Pledge of Commitment to Healthy Environments for Children

 - WHA Endorsement of New Strategy on Child and Adolescent Health

 Information Session on HECA in Washington, D.C., USA, 10 June 2003

 You are cordially invited to an information session on the Healthy Environments for Children Alliance on 10 June 2003 from 2:00 to 4:00 p.m. at the offices of the United Nations Foundation, 1225 Connecticut Avenue, Washington, D.C.
 The information session will be organized as an interactive panel discussion around the theme: "Healthy Environments for Children Alliance: Building the alliance and global movement - progress made and next steps".
 We hope that you will be able to join us and we look forward to your participation as we continue to build this worldwide alliance to intensify global action on environmental risks to children’s health that arise in the settings where they live, learn, play and earn.
 Should you plan to attend this session, please RSVP to firstname.lastname@example.org with "Attending 10 June Information Session" in the subject line and your name, title, and organization in the message body.